 Following the summer program, the scholars will continue to engage and learn thorough academic retreats, networking opportunities as well as live and on demand video lectures and leadership activities.

 Learn more about the 2020 TFAS Leaders Scholars in their bios below.

 Internship: The Charles Group

-Hunter is a double major in political science and cyber-security law at Berry College, a private liberal arts school in Georgia.
+Hunter Berry is a double major in political science and cyber-security law at Berry College, a private liberal arts school in Georgia.
 After college, Hunter hopes to attend law school, and eventually practice law in the technology field.
 Hunter interned last summer through the National Science Foundation’s REU program doing research into the possible uses of machine learning for cyber-security within self-driving cars.
 Hunter is the president of Berry’s honors student union.
 He is also involved in the Model UN team, the Forensics team, the Mock Trial team, and on his school’s Student Government Association, where he has been a class treasurer for the past two years.
 He also serves on the college’s Budget and Finance Committee, Enrollment Management Committee, Student Affairs Committee, and Planning Council.
-Hunter also works on campus as a research assistant for the Political Science department, and as the VIP Coordinator for the Office of Admission.
-Hunter loves to travel, and has been to more than forty countries, including Iceland, where he completed a study abroad.
-He is also interested in computer technologies and programming, and loves to work on his own side projects when he’s not hanging out with friends or playing his guitar.
+Hunter also works on campus as a research assistant for the political science department, and as the VIP coordinator for the Office of Admissions.
+Hunter loves to travel and has been to more than forty countries, including Iceland, where he completed a study abroad.
+He is also interested in computer technologies and programming and loves to work on his own side projects when he’s not hanging out with friends or playing his guitar.

 Internship: US-Taiwan Business Council